Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 French is not just spoken in a few countries but is expressed in an exact count of 29 nations where it acts as the de facto language.

-In contrast, the importance of well-known languages like Italian, Korean, German, Japanese, and Portuguese are limited to only a few nations.
+In contrast, the importance of well-known languages like Italian, Korean, German, Japanese, and Portuguese is limited to only a few nations.

 This is one of the few languages with a global presence.
 English, Spanish, and Arabic are other languages that can be useful in many areas.